30 Children’s Books to Celebrate Black History Month (Chinese / English)

 和平树 / 和平樹 Wangari’s Trees of Peace: A True Story from Africa

-This Black history story celebrates Wangari Maathai, environmentalist and winner of the Nobel Peace Prize.
-As a child, Wangari’s home town in Kenya was filled with trees.
-Years later when she visits her home, she is alarmed to see entire forests being destroyed.
-She begins to plant her own trees and passion for environmental activism grows.
+This Black History story celebrates Wangari Maathai, environmentalist and winner of the Nobel Peace Prize.
+As a child, Wangari’s hometown in Kenya was filled with trees.
+Years later, forests are being destroyed, and Wangari is devastated.
+She begins to plant her own trees, and her passion for environmental activism grows.

 水公主 / The Water Princess